By Mayela Armas and Corina Pons

 But refusing to hand over the gold, which belongs to Venezuela's central bank, could cause alarm among countries that store their own bullion in the Bank of England's coffers.

-Maduro's government is struggling under hyperinflation now approaching 2 million percent annually, and a broad economic collapse has fueled an exodus of some three million people since 2015.
+Maduro's government is struggling under hyperinflation now approaching 2 million percent annually, and a broad economic collapse has fuelled an exodus of some three million people since 2015.

 Opposition critics, including exiled leader Julio Borges, have argued that the gold should not be repatriated because it could be used to finance corruption.